dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/cycles-usage.md

 To help SNS communities manage cycles, the SNS is initiated as follows:
-* SNS canisters are started with already a large number of cycles, namely 180T <!-- TODO-->
+* SNS canisters are started with already a large number of cycles, namely 180T
-* the SNS ledger is started with 60T (2*30T) cycles such that when the first archive is spawn, both should have roughtly 30T cycles (as have all other SNS canisters when they are installed).
+* the SNS ledger is started with 60T (2*30T) cycles such that when the first archive is spawn, both should have roughly 30T cycles (as have all other SNS canisters when they are installed).